aamnah/notes/src/notes/system-resource-monitoring-ubuntu.md

 date: 2020-05-12
 ---

+Basically, i'm looking for answers to these:

+- Why did the server go down?
+- What process was taking so many resources that the server crashed?

 ## CPU utilization history and logs with System Activity Reporter (SAR)

 The `sar` command can give you CPU utilization history.
 It's a part of a software bundle called `sysstat` which you'll need to install on Debian/Ubuntu